The data science community exists to:

 You might find some of the courses run by the Government Statistical Service useful.

 Areas of special interest

-If you’re interested in reproducible analytical pipelines (RAP), which is a method for automating the production of statistical publications, you can:
+If you’re interested in reproducible analytical pipelines (RAP) - a method for automating the production of statistical publications - you can:

-- see the Government Statistical Service’s page about RAP champions
+- visit the Government Statistical Service’s page about RAP champions

 Use these resources to learn more about data science in government: